cerebral/cerebral/docs/api/action.md

 }
 ```

-By returning a new object the next action will see an extended payload:
+By returning an object, you extend the props for the next action:

 ```js
 function actionB({ props }) {